bitmark-inc/autonomy-docs/MVA.md

 * only necessary if:
     * platform store lost
     * container store lost
+    * recovery key lost (i.e., less than m shards available)
     * reason to suspect a key was leaked (e.g., stolen device)
 * need to get back two shards to rebuild recovery keypair
 * then use the remaining key platform or gordian to sweeep the funds to a new wallet
 * extra second protection is to add an additional key wit on year time lock
     * if recovery key is used then the case of bot platform and container store lost is covered if sufficient shards are recovered
+    * transaction byte code allows UTXO spend for one of:
+        * 2of3 multisig
+        * single sig of extra key AND blockheight > limit
+    * the _limit_ values will be set as the expected blockheight one year later

 ## Connections to other services